fieldtrip/website/tutorial/layout.md

 (left-to-right) or RL for horizontal, and 'TB' (top-to-bottom) and 'BT' for vertical.

 You can also use the raw or processed iEEG data to specify channel names.
-For example the dataset used in the [ECoG and sEEG tutorial](/tutorial/human_ecog) has sEEG electrode shafts that start with the letters LAM, LHH, LTH, RAM, RHH, RTH and ROC.
-You can download the spectrally analyzed data from the [FieldTrip FTP server (SubjectUCI29_freq.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/human_ecog/SubjectUCI29/SubjectUCI29_freq.mat) and use the following
+For example, the dataset used in the [ECoG and sEEG tutorial](/tutorial/human_ecog) has sEEG electrode shafts that start with the letters LAM, LHH, LTH, RAM, RHH, RTH and ROC.
+You can download the spectrally analyzed data [SubjectUCI29_freq.mat](https://download.fieldtriptoolbox.org/tutorial/human_ecog/SubjectUCI29/SubjectUCI29_freq.mat) and use the following

     load SubjectUCI29_freq.mat